The Reither Bakery: Tasty traditions

 (If you would like to try this traditional Christmas bakery yourself, find the old Tyrolean recipe here.)

 Seven sweet sins

 After a hearty baker’s breakfast (grand)mother Angelika takes me back to the bakery.
 The best Christmas cookies are grannies little secrets, she grins while sorting delicious treasures into little boxes.
-Available in stores tomorrow, I have the chance to taste them today.
-And once again I wish I had become a baker after all.
+Available in stores in Reith, Seefeld and Scharnitz tomorrow, but I get the privilege to taste them today.
+Once again wishing I had become a baker after all.

 Continue reading with these stories: